phoenixfangor/cbPlaywright/README.md

 > If you have a `beforeAll` on your test case, make sure to call `super.beforeAll()`.
 Otherwise, you will
 > not have access to the `variables.playwright` instance.
+> If you have an `afterAll` on your test case, make sure to call `super.afterAll()`.
+Otherwise, you will
+> not have access to the `variables.playwright` instance, and clean-up will not happen.

 This `playwright` variable is an instance of the Java `Playwright` class.
 From this variable you can create browsers to start running your tests.